sigven/pcgr/README.md

 #### STEP 1: Installation of Docker

 1. [Install the Docker engine](https://docs.docker.com/engine/installation/) on your preferred platform
+   - NOTE: We have not been able to perform extensive tests on the Windows platform, and we have received feedback that particular versions of Docker/Windows do not work with PCGR
 2. Test that Docker is running, e.g. by typing `docker ps` or `docker images` in the terminal window
 3. Adjust the computing resources dedicated to the Docker, i.e.:
    - Memory: minimum 5GB